 - Sustainable Food Systems

 - Sustainable Energy, Resources and Climate

 - Environmental Ethics and Justice

 - Biodiversity and Sustainability

 - Sustainability Individualized Program

-- At least 9 credit hours in the minor must be completed at the 300-400 level.

-- At least 9 credit hours must be completed on the Bloomington campus.

-- One course that is required for the minor (with the exception of the Introductory Sustainability course) may count toward two minor requirements.
+One course that is required for the minor (with the exception of the Introductory Sustainability course) may count toward two minor requirements.

 Note: Students pursuing the Bachelor of Science in Environmental Science are not eligible to earn the minor.
 In fulfilling the above requirements, students must also meet all other College requirements for minors.
+Lead advisor for minor is Rebecca Butorac (rbutorac@indiana.edu)